huriyilmaz/visualstudio-docs.tr-tr/docs/sharepoint/how-to-create-a-sharepoint-solution-package-by-using-msbuild-tasks.md

 1. Bir komut istemi penceresi açın.

-2. Projenizin bulunduğu dizine SharePoint olun.
+2. SharePoint projenizin bulunduğu dizine seçin.

 3. Proje için bir paketi doğrulamak için aşağıdaki komutu girin. *ProjectFileName'i* projenin adıyla değiştirin.